-As part of my series about the “Five Things You Need To Be A Highly Effective Leader During Turbulent Times,” I had the pleasure of interviewing Nick Ron.
+As part of our series about the “How To Use Digital Transformation To Take Your Company To The Next Level,” I had the pleasure of interviewing Nick Ron.

 Nick Ron, CEO of House Buyers of America, is a tech-savvy industry veteran with over 20 years of experience as a real estate investor.
 Since 2001, Nick has bought 1,000s of homes in the Washington D.C.
 Metro area through his hybrid real estate model that balances technology with human, on-the-ground expertise.

-Thank you so much for your time!
-I know that you are a very busy person.
+Thank you so much for joining us in this interview series.
 Our readers would love to “get to know you” a bit better.
 Can you tell us a bit about your ‘backstory’ and how you got started?

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story?

 My wife, Ana, believed in me from the very beginning.
 She has been my biggest cheerleader, supporting me every step of the way.
 She knows first-hand the hard work I have done my entire life to become successful.
 When I started House Buyers, I did not have the connections or cash that surround typical entrepreneurs.
 However, Ana believed in me before I had any real business success.
 Whenever we’ve gone through business struggles, her faith in me has never waivered, even when I would start losing faith in myself.
 Ana also has a degree in Engineering Management and grew up in a family of entrepreneurs, so she has always been a great sounding board for my ideas and isn’t afraid to challenge me with my ideas.

 Extensive research suggests that “purpose driven businesses” are more successful in many areas.
 When your company started, what was its vision, what was its purpose?